johnwhitington/cpdf-source/README.md

 The error descriptions for -verify "PDF/UA-1(matterhorn)" come from the PDF Association, and are licensed under the Creative Commons Attribution 4.0 International license.

+PDF/UA support in Cpdf was implemented under NLnet grant 2023-12-031.

 Contact
 -------